Driving In Greece – Driving Laws And Road Rules 2025

 Before you set off on a road trip, you’ll need to fill up with fuel.
 You will notice some providers that you will be familiar with, such as Shell or BP, and some others that you have never seen before, like Aegean.

 If you are taking a vehicle to remote areas, make sure you’ve filled up in advance of your trip.
-Some islands, like the off-the-beaten-track Donoussa, don’t even have a gas station!
+Some of the smaller islands, like the off-the-beaten-track Donoussa, don’t even have a gas station!

 Drinking and driving Greece – Driving alcohol limit Greece